fukayatsu/lita-pebbles/README.md

-# Lita::Pebbles
+# lita-pebbles

-TODO: Write a gem description
+A Lita handler for fun :)

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your lita's Gemfile:

     gem 'lita-pebbles'